actions/runner/docs/adrs/0263-proxy-support.md

 ### No Proxy Format

 While exact implementations are different per application on handle `no_proxy` env, most applications accept a comma separated list of hosts.
 Some accept wildcard characters (*).
-We are going to do exact case-insentive matches, and not support wildcards at this time.
+We are going to do exact case-insensitive matches, and not support wildcards at this time.
 For example:
 - example.com will match example.com, foo.example.com, foo.bar.example.com
 - foo.example.com will match bar.foo.example.com and foo.example.com